PackeTsar/freeztp/TIPS.md

         4       62     WS-C3850-12X48U-S     FOC33333333  abcd.ef33.3333  V02           03.07.04E
        ASW-TR01-01#
        ```
-    3. [J2 Loop] For each switch serial, searches the entire output for its serial number;
+    3. [J2 Loop] For each switch, searches the entire output for its serial number;
         * If not found, a syslog message will be generated and the applet will move onto the next switch.
-        * [EEM Loop] If found, the applet searches the output line-by-line\*\* until it finds the serial number;
+        * [EEM Loop] If found, the applet searches the output line-by-line until it finds the serial number;
+            > The last line of the output is the switch hostname (elevated prompt), which is ignored when searching for switch serial number(s); i.e. the number of lines that the applet will search is limited by the Jinja2 `sw_count` variable set in the template.
             * If the line number where the serial number was found matches the allocated switch number (`idarray_#`), only the priority will be set.
             * If the line number where the serial number was found does not match the allocated switch number, the priority will be set and the switch will be renumbered.
-    4. Syslog messages are generated outlining any errors and all changes made to switch priorities and numbers.
+    4. Syslog messages are generated outlining any errors and all changes made to priorities and numbers.
     5. Applet deletes itself from running configuration, writes the startup-config, and generates a syslog message stating that the process is complete.
 6. The stack can now be reloaded to finish the renumbering process.

-\**This output is what EEM stores as `$stack` for parsing, all line numbers correlate with the stack's current switch allocation numbers; i.e. the first line contains information for switch 1, second line contains information for switch 2, etc...*

-\*\**The last line of the output is the switch hostname (elevated prompt), which is ignored when searching for switch serial number(s); i.e. the number of lines that the applet will search is limited by the Jinja2 `sw_count` variable set in the template, which is set when the template is merged by FreeZTP.*

-### Required Config (Stack)
+### Snippet

-Configuration snippet to be added to the Jinja2 template.
+* Configuration snippet to be added to the Jinja2 template.
   * The first section serves to have the `IDARRAY` variables (passed from FreeZTP) appear in the merged config; these lines are *ignored by the switch* due to the leading `!` notations (commented out).
-* **Everything below `!-- EEM applet to renumber switches accordingly` is required***.
+  * **Everything below `!-- EEM applet to renumber switches accordingly` is required**.

 ```jinja2
 !-- Variables (keys) parsed from CSV keystore.